* This is a sponsored post for Geeta's Chutney *

-- Mix the yogurt and tikka paste in a bowl.4 tablespoon Greek yogurt, 80 g Tikka paste
+- Mix 4 tablespoon Greek yogurt and 80 g Tikka paste in a bowl.

-- Add the cubes of paneer to the marinade and coat well.
-Cover and refrigerate for 30 minutes.200 g Paneer
+- Add the cubes of 200 g Paneer to the marinade and coat well.
+Cover and refrigerate for 30 minutes.

-- Thread the skewers with the paneer, red pepper and onion.1 Red bell pepper, 1 Red onion
+- Thread the skewers with the paneer, 1 Red bell pepper and 1 Red onion.

 - Cook under the grill (broiler) for 15 minutes, turning once.